Written by Stacy Kelleher. Reviewed by Sean Busch.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Can I Wash My Mask with Dish Soap?
+Can I Wash a Face Mask with Dish Soap?

-Most dish soaps aren’t formulated to be gentle on skin, however, and synthetic perfumes can cause unwanted reactions in people with sensitive skin and allergies.
+As long as you're using hot water and a laundry brush, it should be fine to wash masks with dish soap.
+However, most dish soaps aren’t formulated to be gentle on skin – and synthetic perfumes can cause unwanted reactions in people with sensitive skin and allergies.

-Puracy Natural Dish Soap, however, rinses 100% clean and is scented with natural essential oils.
-This makes it an incredibly gentle soap to wash masks.
+Puracy Natural Dish Soap is formulated with 99.96% natural ingredients, leaves behind zero residue, and is scented with natural essential oils.
+That means it's an incredible gentle soap to wash masks with.

 How to Machine Wash Face Masks

-The simplest way to kill germs on face masks is by machine-washing in hot water.
-Your preferred laundry detergent should be just fine for washing cloth face masks, especially when combined with the following tips: For cloth masks, we recommend a hot water setting with an extra rinse cycle.
+The simplest way to kill germs on face masks is by machine-washing them on a hot water setting with an extra rinse cycle.

-It’s safe to wash your face mask with your other clothing, but be sure to follow these tips:
+While it's safe to wash face masks with your other clothing, but be sure to follow these tips:

-- Put masks in the dryer or use a hair blow dryer (both on the hottest settings).
+- Use a dryer or hair blow dryer (both on the hottest settings).

 - Do not microwave or boil masks in water.

-It’s important to note that the powerful plant enzymes in our plant enzyme-based cleaners are destroyed in water temperatures over 212ºF.
+The 4 powerful plant enzyme cleaners in our Natural Laundry Detergent are destroyed in water temperatures over 212ºF.
 For steam-sanitizing washing machine users, check water temps to ensure effectiveness.

-From washing masks to disinfecting your home, we know you’re taking extra precautions to protect your family.
-That’s why we’re working around the clock to ensure you have the products you need to keep you healthy.
+From face masks to disinfecting your home, we know you’re taking extra precautions to protect your family.
+That's why our team is working around the clock to ensure that you've got the plant-based products you need.